gitlabhq/gitlab-recipes/install/CentOS_6.md

 **Important Note:**
 Make sure to edit both `gitlab.yml` and `puma.rb` to match your setup.

-Speficially for our setup behind Apache edit the puma config
+Specifically for our setup behind Apache edit the puma config

     vim /home/git/gitlab/config/puma.rb

 Change the bind parameter so that it reads:

     bind 'tcp://127.0.0.1:9292'

 ## Configure GitLab DB settings